Kashubians: Historical population

 Until the end of the 12th century, the vast majority of inhabitants of Pomerania (Hither, Farther and Eastern) were Slavic-speakers, but the province was quite sparsely populated, with large areas covered by forests and waste lands.
 During the 13th century, the German Ostsiedlung began in this region.
 Slavic dukes of Pomerania such as Barnim I (1220–1278) – despite calling themselves dux Slavorum et Cassubie – contributed a lot to the change of ethnic structure by promoting German immigration and granting land to German nobles, monks and clergy.
 The Slavic ruling dynasty itself started intermarrying with German princesses and became culturally Germanized over time.
 Wendish commoners became alienated in their own land, their culture replaced by that of newcomers.
-All of this led to Germanization of most of Slavic Pomeranians and the gradual death of their Slavic language, with the general direction of assimilation and language shift from west to east.

-Johannes Bugenhagen wrote that at the beginning of the 16th century the German-Slavic language border was near Koszalin.
+All of this led to Germanization of most of Slavic Pomeranians and the gradual death of their Slavic language, with the general direction of assimilation and language shift from west to east.Johannes Bugenhagen wrote that at the beginning of the 16th century the German-Slavic language border was near Koszalin.
 During the 17th century, the border between areas with mostly German-speaking and mostly Slavic-speaking populations ran more or less along the present-day border between West Pomeranian and Pomeranian Voivodeships.

-In year 1612, cartographer Eilhard Lubinus – while working on his map of Pomerania – travelled from the direction of Pollnow towards Treblin on his way to Danzig.
+In year 1612, cartographer Eilhard Lubinus – while working on his map of Pomerania – travelled from the direction of Pollnow towards Treblin on his way to Gdańsk.
 While staying in the manor house of Stanislaus Stenzel von Puttkamer in Treblin, he noted in his diary: "we have entered Slavic-inhabited lands, which has surprised us a lot."
 Later, while returning from Gdańsk to Stettin, Lubinus slept over in Wielka Wieś near Stolp, and noted: "in the whole village, we cannot find even one German-speaker" (which caused communication problems).
 Lubinus also travelled from Chocimino through Świerzno to Trzebielino, he entered Slavic-inhabited land.
 During another trip, near Wierzchocino, he was not able to find even one German-speaking person.